 IOT has contracted a state-of-the-art educational institution primary data processing facility to be our secondary data center and recovery site.
 The distance between IOT’s primary data center and the secondary data center ensures continued state operations during nearly all predictable disasters.
 The number of efficiencies in the secondary data center also contributes to IOT’s ability to offer various DR Service levels at favorable costs to agencies.

 Robust redundant Wide Area Network Connectivity (WAN) between Indianapolis and Bloomington allows unprecedented recovery times for systems bought into the IOT DR Plan.
 Leveraging the state’s investment in networking infrastructure again drives down costs for state agencies.
 The state also has Local Area Network Connectivity (LAN) in place at the DR location, and these costs are included in the DR Fee.
-Refer to the State Infrastructure Logical Diagram.

 Consulting and coordination